ThinkBigAnalytics/ThinkBigChallenge2014/data/README.md

 ## Notes about the data

 This subdirectory contains a small extract of the data set (1,000 records).
+There are two data sets provided:
-The full data set is available for download from Amazon S3 at [https://s3.amazonaws.com/think.big.challenge/AncestryData.gz](https://s3.amazonaws.com/think.big.challenge/AncestryData.gz) as a 337MB gzip file.
+* A complete set of records from after the year 1820 is available for download from Amazon S3 at The full data set is available for download from Amazon S3 at [https://s3.amazonaws.com/think.big.challenge/AncestryPost1820Data.gz](https://s3.amazonaws.com/think.big.challenge/AncestryPost1820Data.gz) as a 127MB gzip file.
+* A sample of records pre-1820 for use in the data science "Learning of Common Ancestors" challenge.
+This can be downloaded at [https://s3.amazonaws.com/think.big.challenge/AncestryPre1820Sample.gz](https://s3.amazonaws.com/think.big.challenge/AncestryPre1820Sample.gz) as a 4MB gzip file.

 ### Record format